New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

-The last case we want to mention are the conical spacetimes.
-One of the papers where they are analysed is an old paper from Geroch and Traschen \cite{GerTra}.
-The authors define the $gt$-metrics first.
-These are metrics which provide us with a distributional Ricci tensor in a very naive sense; the multiplication is given just by a simple multiplication of functions defining the regular distributions.
-But the conical spacetime metric does not belong to this case.
-There was a calculation provided by Clarke, Vickers and Wilson \cite{Vickers} giving us the stress energy tensor, but this is mollifier dependent (although it is coordinate independent \cite{Vickers}).
+The other case we want to mention are conical spacetimes.
+One of the papers where the conical spacetimes are analysed is an old paper of Geroch and Traschen \cite{GerTra}.
+In \cite{GerTra} it is shown that conical spacetimes can not be analysed through the concept of $gt$-metric.
+These are metrics which provide us with a distributional Ricci tensor in a very naive sense.
+The multiplication is given just by a simple product of functions defining the regular distributions.
+A calculation of the stress energy tensor was given by Clarke, Vickers and Wilson \cite{Clarke}, but this is mollifier dependent (although it is coordinate independent \cite{Vickers}).

-\section{How does our approach relate to the current theory?}
+\section{How does our approach relate to current theory?}

-\paragraph{General summary} How our approach (to be desribed in the next part) relates to all what was achieved at present in the Colombeau theory?
-We can summarize what we did in three following points:
+\paragraph{General summary} How does our own approach (to be described in detail in the next section) relate to all what has presently been achieved in the Colombeau theory?
+We can summarize what we will do in three following points:

-\begin{itemize} \item We defined the tensorial distributional objects and the basic operations related (especially the \emph{covariant derivative} definition).
-The definition directly follows our physical intuition (there is a unique way how to construct it).
+\begin{itemize} \item We will define tensorial distributional objects, and the basic related operations (especially the \emph{covariant derivative}).
+The definition directly follows our physical intuition (there is a unique way of constructing it).
 This generalizes the Schwartz $\mathbb{R}^{n}$ distribution theory.

-\item We formulated the Colombeau equivalence relation in our approach and obtained all the usual equivalence results from the Colombeau theory.
+\item We will formulate the Colombeau equivalence relation in our approach and obtain all the usual equivalence results from the Colombeau theory.

-\item We proved that the classical results for the covariant derivative operator (as known within the differential geometry) significantly generalized in our approach. \end{itemize}

-The most important point is that our approach is fully based on the Colombeau equivalence relation translated to our language.
-That means we take and use only this particular feature of the Colombeau theory and completely avoid the Colombeau algebra construction.
+\item We will prove that the classical results for the covariant derivative operator (as known within differential geometry) significantly generalize in our approach. \end{itemize} The most important point is that our approach is fully based on the Colombeau equivalence relation translated to our language.
+That means we take and use only this particular feature of the Colombeau theory and completely avoid the Colombe\-au algebra construction.